Share this article

 If you’re the inquisitive and learned type, you may already know that psychology is among the most popular college majors in the United States.
-The National Center for Education Statistics reports that in 2019, 6% (or 116,500) of the 2 million bachelor’s degrees handed out were to psychology graduates – making it the fourth most popular of all college majors.
+The National Center for Education Statistics reports that in 2021-2022, 129,609 of the 2 million bachelor’s degrees handed out were to psychology graduates – making it the fifth most popular of all college majors.

 What Is a Bachelor’s Degree in Psychology?

-The American Psychological Association (APA) defines psychology as “the study of the mind and behavior,” and if you’re interested in how others learn, think, and behave, a bachelor’s program teaches you to harness your knowledge and skills so they can be applied in a variety of settings.
+The American Psychological Association (APA) defines psychology as “the study of the mind and behavior., If you’re interested in how others learn, think, and behave, a bachelor’s program teaches you to harness your knowledge and skills so they can be applied in a variety of settings.

 A psychology degree prepares you to enter the workforce or take the next step in your career with a comprehensive understanding of how human behavior impacts the dynamics of modern businesses and other organizations.